lpereira/lwan/README.md

 The default build (i.e. not passing `-DCMAKE_BUILD_TYPE=Release`) will build a version suitable for debugging purposes.
-This version can be used under Valgrind *(if its headers are present)*, is built with Undefined Behavior Sanitizer, and includes debugging messages that are stripped in the release version.
+This version can be used under Valgrind *(if its headers are present)* and includes debugging messages that are stripped in the release version.
 Debugging messages are printed for each and every request.

-Which sanitizer will be used in a debug build can be selected by passing the following arguments to the CMake invocation line:
+On debug builds, sanitizers can be enabled.
+To select which one to build Lwan with, specify one of the following options to the CMake invocation line:

  - `-DSANITIZER=ubsan` selects the Undefined Behavior Sanitizer.
  - `-DSANITIZER=address` selects the Address Sanitizer.